Pea galaxy: 2013 - 2015

-2015

-In May 2015, authors A. Henry, C. Scarlata, C. L. Martin and D. Erb published a paper in the Astrophysical Journal entitled, "Lyα Emission from Green Peas: The Role of Circumgalactic Gas Density, Covering, and Kinematics".
-In this paper, ten Green Peas were studied in the ultraviolet, using high resolution spectroscopy with the Hubble Space Telescope using the Cosmic Origins Spectrograph.
+In May 2015, authors A. Henry, C et al. published a paper in the ApJ entitled, "Lyα Emission from Green Peas: The Role of Circumgalactic Gas Density, Covering, and Kinematics".
+In this paper, ten Green Peas were studied in the ultraviolet, using high-resolution spectroscopy with the Hubble Space Telescope using the Cosmic Origins Spectrograph.
 This study showed, for the first time, that Green Peas have strong Lyα emission much like distant, high-redshift galaxies observed in a younger universe.
 Henry et al. explored the physical mechanisms that determine how Lyα escapes from the Green Peas, and concluded that variations in the neutral hydrogen column density were the most important factor.
-More details here: Lyman Alpha Emission from Green Peas.
+For more details see: Lyman Alpha Emission from Green Peas.

-2016
+2016 - 2017

 In May 2016, author Miranda C. P. Straub published a research paper in the open access journal Citizen Science: Theory and Practice called 'Giving Citizen Scientists a Chance: A Study of Volunteer-led Scientific Discovery'.
 The abstract states: "The discovery of a class of galaxies called Green Peas provides an example of scientific work done by volunteers.
 This unique situation arose out of a science crowdsourcing website called Galaxy Zoo."

 In April 2016, Yang et al. published "Green Pea Galaxies Reveal Secrets of Lyα Escape."
 Archival Lyman-alpha spectra of 12 GPs that have been observed with the HST/COS were analysed and modelled with radiative transfer models.
 The dependence of Lyman-alpha (LyA) escape fractions on various properties were explored.
 All 12 GPs show LyA lines in emission, with a LyA equivalent width distribution similar to high-redshift emitters.
 Among the findings are that the LyA escape fraction depends strongly on metallicity and moderately on dust extinction.
 The papers results suggest that low H1 column density and low metallicity are essential for LyA escape.
 "In conclusion, GPs provide an unmatched opportunity to study LyA escape in LyA Emitters."